ZeekJager/AirBnB_clone/README.md

 - count

 And as part of the implementation of the command line interpreter coupled with the backend and file storage system, the folowing actions can be performed:
--   Creating new objects (ex: a new User or a new Place)
+-   Creating new objects (example: a new User or a new Place)
 -   Retrieving an object from a file, a database etc…
 -   Doing operations on objects (count, compute stats, etc…)
 -   Updating attributes of an object
--   Destroying an object
+-   Deleting an object

 ## How to start it
 These instructions will get you a copy of the project up and running on your local machine (Linux distro) for development and testing purposes.